openresty/sregex/README.markdown

 Syntax Supported
 ================

-The following regex syntax are already implemented:
+The following regex syntax features have already been implemented.

     .             match any char